buffer/thug/doc/sources/plugins.txt

                 """

 If the interface is correctly implemented the *run* method is called with two parameters: the Thug class main instance and the Thug root logger.
-Let’s see a really simple example of plugin
+Let's see a really simple example of plugin

 .. code-block:: python